Postdoctoral Fellow Maëva Millan and Professor Sarah Stewart Johnson Conduct First-of-Its-Kind Research Searching for Organic Molecules on Red Planet

 Mentorship: More than Molecules on Mars

-After finishing her postdoctoral fellowship next year, Millan will begin as a full time scientist at LATMOS.
+After finishing her postdoctoral fellowship next year, Millan will begin as a full-time scientist at LATMOS.
 She was one of five people selected from almost 200 applicants for a position in the Solar System and Far Universe division.
-Her research project proposal directly combines the work she completed while working at Georgetown and Goddard — the preservation and detection of organic biosignatures in the Solar System in order to understand the conditions of emergence of life.
+Her research project proposal directly combines the work she completed while working at Georgetown and Goddard — the preservation and detection of organic biosignatures in the Solar System in order to understand the conditions of the emergence of life.

 Millan says that she felt fulfilled scientifically and personally while working with Johnson and that the experience “was a huge stepping stone for my career and an amazing experience.”